ONordander/pgvet/README.md

 Enabled by default: 🗙

-Experimental: acquiring multiple locks in a single transaction can cause a deadlock if an application contends with the locks in a different order.\
+Experimental: acquiring multiple locks in a single transaction can cause a deadlock if an application contends with the locks in a different order.
-Note: this rule assumes that the migrations runs in an implicit transaction.

 **Violation:**